mwager/hacks/hacks.md

 # Output all devices
 diskutil list # also spits out the mount names (e.g. "Macintosh HD" or "USBSTICK") diskutil unmountDisk /dev/disk2
+# For more info on apple filesystems see HFS_TSK.pdf in this folder

 # Get partitions of a disk
 sudo fdisk -l /dev/sda